Tools of the Trade

 I started with "superzoom" cameras, like the Canon SX60, which takes very good photos and is recommended for those wanting something smaller, lighter, less expensive and less complicated.
 The main drawback of these cameras is it can be somewhat challenging to achieve focus compared to more expensive systems.

-Most of the photographs on this site were taken with Canon DSLRs.
+Many of the older photographs on this site were taken with Canon DSLRs.
 The speed, control and image quality of a DSLR is hard to beat (but see below).
 My most recent DSLR equipment consists of a Canon 7D mk II, a Canon 1.4X mk III teleconverter and a Canon 100-400 mk II lens.
 This incredible setup gives you the equivalent of a 900 mm f/8 lens that focuses to 3 ft!
 See the image of the Blue-fronted Dancer below which is nearly full frame.
 Click on the image to view it full screen.
 If you can handle the weight (I no longer can), I still highly recommend this kit as probably the ultimate odonate photography system.

-Recently I have switched to using a micro 4/3rds camera, the Panasonic G9.
+A couple of years ago, I switched to using a micro 4/3rds camera, the Panasonic G9.
 The camera/lens combination I am now using very nearly matches the specifications of the Canon 7D mk II set up above with one huge advantage - weight!
 The Canon 7D mk II combination above weighs 6 pounds.
 Thats a lot of weight on my old shoulders.
 My new Panasonic G9 kit weighs exactly half that - 3 pounds!
 It feels almost weightless on my shoulders.
 The kit I am currently using consists of the Panasonic G9, the Panasonic DMW-TC20 2X teleconverter and the Panasonic-Leica 50-200 mm f/4 lens.
 This gives me an f/8 telephoto lens with 800 mm of equivalent focal length that focuses even closer that the Canon (30 inches vs. 36 inches).
 At first, I was a little leery of the impact of the 2X teleconverter on image quality.
 I could have avoided this by using the Panasonic 100-400 mm lens but it only focuses to 54 inches.
 Luckily, the image quality of the Leica optics in this combination with the 2X TC turned out to be superb, easily the equal of the Canon.
 Autofocus is more accurate and the camera has automatic focus stacking which I am still experimenting with.
 The only real drawback is the "electronic, non-linear" manual focus which seems useless or at least incomprehensible to me.
 The more accurate autofocus compensates for this.
-I highly recommend this kit and the Familiar Bluet below illustrates the image quality possible.
+I highly recommend this kit and the Halloween Pennant below illustrates the image quality possible.
 Click on the image to view it full screen.

 A great feature of the Canon 7D mk II is that takes photos at 10 frames per second.
 How could this be important for odes?
 It is important because it allows me to use a technique called "focus stacking".